MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 You must back up your DCs to prevent data loss due to disaster scenarios or administrative errors.
 The backup method that Active Directory supports is using a backup application to restore a system state backup made from the current installation of the DC.
 The application should be one that's compatible with Active Directory, such as Windows Server Backup.
 For more information about supported backup methods, see [AD DS backup and recovery step-by-step guide](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc771290(v=ws.10)).

 In virtualized deployments, you need to pay special attention to certain requirements for Active Directory backup operations.
-For example, if you restore a DC using a copy of the VHD file, you don't update the database version of the DC after restoring it, which can cause problems with replication due to inaccurate tracking numbers among the DC replicas.
+For example, if you restore a DC using a copy of the VHD file and you don't update the database version of the DC after restoring it, it can cause problems with replication due to inaccurate tracking numbers among the DC replicas.
 In most cases, the replication doesn't detect this issue and doesn't report any errors, but inconsistencies between DCs can potentially cause problems in certain scenarios.

 ### Recommended method for backing up and restoring virtualized DCs